bangle-io/bangle-editor/bangle-core/api.md

 # text: {link.Component}

 The text node which the editor uses to wrap the text.
-This is a **required** node and if a node spec with name `text` is not provided, BangleJS will automatically use this spec.
+The spec & plugins for this component are **required** for Bangle to function, if a spec named `text` is not found in not defined, Bangle will default to this one.

 ### spec(): {link.NodeSpecFactory}